 Norfolk State University provided a framework for how to implement the university’s strategic goals in relation to facility needs, with one of the primary goals to create a focal point on the campus.
 SBBCC successfully executed this vision by constructing the Main Campus Quad, which included construction of a new library, a new nursing and classroom building, a communications tower, renovation of a performing arts center, and a new state-of-the-art academic classroom building.
 These projects were built in phases, with significant overlap, on very a tight construction sites and required complex scheduling and subcontractor coordination on an active urban campus.
 Throughout this continuous 7-year demolition, construction, and renovation period in the heart of campus, University operations remained uninterrupted and students, faculty and staff have had safe access to buildings within just a few feet of construction.
 All of the projects were completed on schedule and/or ahead of schedule and within or under budget.

-The four-story facility features a North and South Hall with a central two-story amenity space and includes 193,424 square feet and 740 beds for students.
-The Initial phase, consisting of four student housing wings and the central amenity space, is now complete, and students moved in to occupy the residential units at the beginning of the 2019-2020 school year.
-The final phase, which is the east wing of student housing was completed in December 2019 while anticipating occupancy by January 2020.
-The new student housing project will have a considerable impact on the campus culture, bringing more students into on-campus housing and stimulating the student community with modern amenities and comforts.
+The four-story facility features a North and South Hall with a central two-story amenity space and includes 193,572 square feet and 740 beds for students.
+The Initial phase, consisting of four student housing wings and the central amenity space was completed for students to move in to occupy the residential units at the beginning of the 2019-2020 school year.
+The final phase, which was the east wing of student housing was completed in December 2019 while for occupancy by January 2020.
+The new student housing project has had a considerable impact on the campus culture, bringing more students into on-campus housing and stimulating the student community with modern amenities and comforts.

-Norfolk State University has warmly embraced the new addition to its campus.
-From beginning to end, all disciplines were in constant communication aided by regularly scheduled meetings and technology.
+NSU has warmly embraced the new addition to their campus.
+From beginning to end, all disciplines for the design and construction of the project were in constant communication aided by regularly scheduled meetings and technology.
 The entire team is proud of the New Residential Facility for its impact on the campus community and for its record-setting schedule.

 About Residential Complex: